top of page

 Every Teams user understands the advantages of receiving an instant message within the productivity tool they use.
 Engaging in a conversation helps resolve issues more swiftly compared to the traditional email thread.

-Keeping this in mind, we have implemented a similar mechanism where every interaction in Ticketing will trigger a notification in the chat area - Chatbot notification.
+Keeping this in mind, Ticketing As A Service have implemented a similar mechanism where every interaction in Ticketing will trigger a notification in the chat area - Chatbot notification.

 Email Notifications